Iowa: Other sectors

 Iowa has a strong financial and insurance sector, with approximately 6,100 firms, including AEGON, Nationwide Group, Aviva USA, Farm Bureau Financial Services, GreatAmerica Financial Services, Voya Financial, Marsh Affinity Group, MetLife, Principal Financial Group, Principal Capital Management, Wells Fargo, and Greenstate Credit Union (formerly University of Iowa Community Credit Union).

 Iowa is host to at least two business incubators, Iowa State University Research Park and the BioVentures Center at the University of Iowa.
 The Research Park hosts about 50 companies, among them NewLink Genetics, which develops cancer immunotherapeutics, and the U.S. animal health division of Boehringer Ingelheim, Vetmedica.

 Ethanol production consumes about a third of Iowa's corn production, and renewable fuels account for eight percent of the state's gross domestic product.
 A total of 39 ethanol plants produced 3.1 e9USgal of fuel in 2009.

-Renewable energy has become a major economic force in northern and western Iowa, with wind turbine electrical generation increasing exponentially since 1990.
+Renewable energy has become a major economic force in northern and western Iowa, with wind turbine electrical generation increasing rapidly since 1990.
 In 2019, wind power in Iowa accounted for 42% of electrical energy produced, and 10,201 megawatts of generating capacity had been installed at the end of the year.
 Iowa ranked first of U.S. states in percentage of total power generated by wind and second in wind generating capacity behind Texas.
 Major producers of turbines and components in Iowa include Acciona Energy of West Branch, TPI Composites of Newton, and Siemens Energy of Fort Madison.

 In 2016, Iowa was the headquarters for three of the top 2,000 companies for revenue.
 They include Principal Financial, Rockwell Collins, and American Equity Investment.
 Iowa is also headquarters to other companies including Hy-Vee, Pella Corporation, Workiva, Vermeer Company, Kum & Go gas stations, Von Maur, Pioneer Hi-Bred, and Fareway.

-Gambling in the state is a major section of the Iowa tourism industry.
+Gambling comprises a major part of Iowa's tourism industry, generating $1.476 billion per year as of 2018.

 As of 2025, Iowa had 64 data centers; Google in Council Bluffs and Cedar Rapids, Apple in Waukee, Meta in Altoona, Iowa and Microsoft has six data centers in West Des Moines.